BertoPolo/capstone-interface/IMPROVEMENTS_TODO.md

 ## IMPROVEMENTS / TO DO

 - Merge functions ,there are too much wich are similar or equal... to share functions between components
-- When create item, to add a new brand: open a modal to create it.
-ALSO WITH CATEGORIES... and display selected ones
 - (img)placeholder for items with no img // or add option property like : publish = true/false
 - Add breadcrumbs (visual route links) https://react-bootstrap-v4.netlify.app/components/breadcrumb/
 - If you go out from creating new item without uploading an image, get an alert